cloudmesh-community/sp19-516-121/scala.md

 ```python
 cost((x, y, z) => (x + y)/2 * z, 2, 3, 4, 10)
 ```
+### Scala as a tool to create  Domain Specific Languages(DSL)

+Scala was designed so that it would support creating DSLs ([refer to here for more](https://www.scala-lang.org/old/node/1403))
+.
+Among the features and capabilities that are in particular helpful for creating DSLs are the followings:

+> ...  implicit function definitions, which allow values of one type to be lifted to values of a different type, the ability to call methods on objects without dots and parentheses, case classes, partial functions, call-by-name, user-defined operators composed of symbols, operator overloading, as well as other features such as higher-order functions and lambda expressions.

+> &mdash;<cite>Artho C., Havelund K., Kumar R., Yamagata Y. (2015) Domain-Specific Languages with Scala.
+In: Butler M., Conchon S., Zaïdi F. (eds) Formal Methods and Software Engineering.
+ICFEM 2015.
+Lecture Notes in Computer Science, vol 9407.
+Springer, Cham</cite>

 For more on Scala language refer to the following resources:
 * [Scala Interactive Excercices](https://www.scala-exercises.org/scala_tutorial/terms_and_types)